BuilderinResidencyTinkerspace/FIORA/docs/week-07.md

 # Week 7

 **Goal this week:**
+## Goal this week

-Our main goal this week was to continue working on the RPLIDAR A1M8 and understand how to use its scan data for mapping and navigation in FIORA. and finish our 3D model and strt printing.
+Our main goal this week was to continue working on the **RPLIDAR A1M8** and understand how to use its scan data for mapping and navigation in FIORA.
+We also planned to **complete the 3D model of FIORA and start printing the body parts**.
+Along with this, we wanted to improve the overall design and move forward with both the LiDAR setup and the physical build of the robot.

-## What we did.
-first lidar vachittitt mapcheyyn patton noki. nammal lidar ros2 aayitt connect ehyth annit using rvizn we manualy  mapp cheythu.
+## What we did.We first wanted to check whether we could create a map using the LiDAR.
+So, we connected the **RPLIDAR A1M8 to ROS 2** and used **RViz2** to visualize the scan data.
+We then manually mapped the surroundings to understand how the LiDAR scans the environment and how the data could be used for mapping in FIORA.

 <img width="500" alt="LiDAR Mapping" src="https://github.com/user-attachments/assets/47839a0f-7f5c-4459-ba7a-7ccb6dce4bd3" />

-the red line is obsticles detected by lidras laser. nammal atine edth prototype bodiyilek vech enitt manualy bluetooth vech drive cheythu. so nammal thinker spacil ninn aan mapping and designing okke thodangyath. so nammal space motham mapcheyyan ninnu. but problem enthaan vicharichal. lidar bodiyude centeril aa ullath. vandi evideyenkilum thattiyaal lidarin manasilavilla. so njngal ath devadathinod chodhichu and he told us an solution. rviz vizil option und nammude lidarinte body ithra daimeter und enn paranj add aakan pattum appol namalk nammude protopupe bodyyude daimeter kodth set aaki. and we started to mapping
+The red lines shown in RViz2 represent the obstacles detected by the LiDAR's laser.
+After connecting the LiDAR to the prototype body, we manually drove the robot using **Bluetooth** to test how the LiDAR scanned the surroundings.

+We started our mapping and design work at **TinkerSpace**, so we planned to map the entire space.
+However, we came across a problem during the initial mapping process.
+The LiDAR was mounted at the centre of the robot's body.
+This meant that if any part of the robot's body hit an obstacle, the LiDAR might not detect it because the obstacle could be outside the LiDAR's scanning position.

+We discussed this problem with **Devadath**, and he suggested a solution.
+He explained that RViz2 has an option to account for the robot's body dimensions.
+We could specify the diameter of the robot's body so that the mapping and navigation system could consider the robot's size instead of relying only on the LiDAR's position.

+Following his suggestion, we added the dimensions of our prototype body in RViz2 and configured it accordingly.
+After making these adjustments, we continued with the mapping process.

 <img width="400" alt="LiDAR and Prototype Body" src="https://github.com/user-attachments/assets/276a3658-a8ec-4971-aed4-e2069c5d5d72" />